chevah/geck/content/sales.rst

 If they are still considering a trial, it would be best to get a list of requirements first, and send through response.
-In this way, we know in advance what they are looking for.
-Example: A customer will not purchase until they know it provides a Dropbox like feature where they can send public links of their uploads.
-In this way it is more helpful to find out what they want in advance.

 Is it attended by administrators / individuals involved in managing?
 --------------------------------------------------------------------

-Like readership of the documentation page, the session should be attended by at least an administrator or individual involved in managing the rollout.
+Like readership of the documentation page, the session should be attended by at least an administrator or individual involved in managing the roll-out.

-This will increase the chance of knowledge transfer inside their organization during the trial (if more than one more is involved in the trial period) and decrease instances of conducting more than one demo sessions before a purchase (unless it is a large organization with multiple departments etc).
+This will increase the chance of knowledge transfer inside their organization during the trial and decrease instances of conducting more than one session.

-Nonetheless you still want as many people attending.
-It may help decrease mistakes made (and, emails to support in the early stages) when the customer does the initial configuration during the trial.
+It will also smooth the process when the customer does the initial configuration during the trial.

 When demo session is agreed ask for the following:
 --------------------------------------------------

 * Dates available
-* Times available (and local timezone, so that we know what GoToMeeting? toll free / long distance numbers to provide)
+* Times available (and local timezone, so that we know what GoToMeeting toll free / long distance numbers to provide)
 * Number of attendees (max 4 attendees incl 1 organiser and 1 co-organiser in case or max 5 attendees if 1 organiser)